webdevops/clitools/README.md

 # Shortcut for docker-compose (autosearch docker-compose.yml in up-dir, you don't have to be in directory with docker-compose.yml)
 alias dcc='ct docker:compose'

+# Startup docker-container (and shutdown previous one, v1.9.0 and up)
+alias dcup='ct docker:up'

 # Enter main docker container
 alias dcshell='ct docker:shell'
 alias dcsh='ct docker:shell'